samturrell/samturrell.github.io/about.md

 tags: about
 ---

-Hi there, I'm Sam Turrell, a Frontend web developer based in Scarborough, UK.
-I currently craft high quality bespoke products for Netsells, a digital agency based in York, UK.
+Hi there, I'm Sam Turrell, a Frontend web developer based in York, UK.
+I currently craft high quality bespoke products for (Netsells)[https://netsells.co.uk].

 I'm always interested in getting involved in the Open Source community, and have contributed to a number of projects already.